AnshulBirwal/Fame-SocialNetwork/README.md

 # Fame-Social-Network

 ## About this project
-This is a fork of [@thinkncritique/BDE-Project-Social-Network](https://github.com/thinkncritique/BDE-Project-Social-Network).
+Project created collaboratively during Big Data Engineering course. [@thinkncritique/BDE-Project-Social-Network](https://github.com/thinkncritique/BDE-Project-Social-Network).
 I contributed mainly to the backend development (API integration and database models).

-Project created collaboratively during Big Data Engineering course.

 ## How to Run